joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/01/us/florida-child-abuse-charges-truck-captive.html

 **Judge Lets Case Against Tyler Robinson, Charlie Kirk Shooting Suspect, Go to Trial**\
-`The judge said that there was enough evidence to try the man accused of assassinating the conservative activist last year and that prosecutors could seek the death penalty.`\
+`The judge also allowed prosecutors to seek the death penalty against the man, who is accused of assassinating the conservative activist last year.`\
 https://www.nytimes.com/2026/09/01/us/charlie-kirk-shooting.html

 **Putin Pledges Increased Strikes in Ukraine and Support for Iran**\